 Before I found this stuff, I was pretty sure that I would never EVER intentionally put dark cupboards in a kitchen (after the headache of having lived with dark cupboards and kids).

 Now that I know about such a simple solution I don’t think that I would even bat an eye at the thought of having dark wood cabinetry in a home ever again… they’re so simple to upkeep now that I know how.

 What do you all think?
 Don’t they look SO MUCH BETTER?
 And to think it was such an inexpensive and quick fix too.

-*Reposts: Please note that this idea/post was originally posted to this website on 0/11/2017 but it was in great need of a refresh so it now is more user friendly/shareable.
+*Reposts: Please note that this idea/post was originally posted to this website on 0/11/2017, but it was in great need of a refresh to remain relevant and it is now more user friendly/shareable.